DHerls/RoboticsScouting-Android/README.md

 3. Fill out the "Search" form with the critera you wish to match
 4. Press the "Seach" button
 5. If you want more data on any team, tap its team number

+### Export to Excel
+On the Base app, you can press the "Export to Excel" button and it will generate an Excel Workbook that contains all the data you have scouted up to this point